cpsc-fall-2023/cpsc-120-portfolio/README.md

 * Repository: (6 points) Your repository is correctly named and can be accessed using GitHub pages.
 For example, if your username is `tuffy`, then the repository name is `tuffy.github.io` and the index page can be reached by visiting the URL `https://tuffy.github.io/`.

 * Index File & Student Information: (6 points) An index file exists and can be viewed using a web browser from GitHub Pages.
-The index file is written in Markdown or HTML.
+The index file is written in Markdown.
 The index file contains at a minimum, the student's name, the university the student attends, the student's major, and a link to their GitHub profile.
 Students are urged to use the template provided in this document.
-    Index files that are not written in Markdown or HTML shall receive 0 points in this category.
+    Index files that are not written in Markdown shall receive 0 points in this category.
     Index files that are missing in part or in whole the required student information shall receive 0 points in this category.

 * Favorite Labs and Reflection: (6 points each; 18 points total) The index file must clearly identify a minimum of three lab assignments from the current CPSC 120 term that were authored by the student or a student team that the student was a part of.
 Each lab must have a grammatically correct and meaninful reflection.
 Students are urged to use the template provided in this document.